Neurology Department Photo

 Welcome from the Chair - Robert G. Holloway, M.D., M.P.H.

 We are fortunate to have faculty who are simply passionate about teaching and education.
-This starts first and foremost with our Residency Program Directors - Ralph Jozefowicz for the adult neurology program and Robert Thompson Stone for the child neurology program.
-Both Drs.
-Jozefowicz and Stone possess a command of teaching neurology that is unparalleled and their enthusiasm is infectious.
-Dr. Jozefowicz’ lectures are legendary and his commitment to the professional development of those being trained in neurology unmatched.
-Dr. Stone has spent many years focusing on studying and publishing the best ways to teach and assess students and residents in neurology.
+This starts first and foremost with our Residency Program Directors - Ralph Jozefowicz and Colleen Tomcik for the adult neurology program and Robert Thompson Stone for the child neurology program.
+Drs.
+Jozefowicz, Tomcik and Stone possess a command of teaching neurology that is unparalleled and their enthusiasm is infectious.
+Dr. Jozefowicz’ lectures are legendary and Dr. Tomcik's commitment to professional development is unmatched, and Dr. Stone's passion for education research is infectious.
 You have to see it to believe it and I know legions of graduating residents would easily attest to these statements.

 Opportunities for Everyone